epaminond/beautybot/README.md

 ## Deployments

-We are using Heroku as our [staging server](https://sirius-beauty.herokuapp.com/).
+We are using Heroku as our [staging server](https://sirius-beautybot.herokuapp.com/).
 To deploy latest version you need to push latest changes to `master` branch.

+## Code style

+We are using eslint to ensure consisten code-style.
+We also have [pre-commit](https://github.com/observing/pre-commit) to make sure all the code gets validated before commit.